I always thought I’d work in Latin America.

 Also, many people here still purchase online through EFTs (Electronic Fund Transfers) so, again, unless you have your business registered in the country you’re selling in and have a bank account in said country, you’re going to run into hurdles.
 Keep this in mind if you want to target customers in LATAM.

 You can get a local business partner (which is what I’m doing) to get around a lot of this stuff.
 But it’s not ideal.
 It has to be someone you can trust since a lot, if not all, of the money will be flowing through him/her.

-As a foreigner, you'll immediately notice inefficiencies and market gaps down here.
+As a foreigner, you’ll immediately notice inefficiencies and market gaps down here.
 Why not take advantage?
 For instance, a quick Google search will reveal that there is a lack of event planning services in many Latin American cities.
 In Mexico, there is a woman taking full advantage of this.
 Major foreign corporations will hire her to find a venue, handle catering etc for numerous events.
 She is only one person.
-The reason that they don't use a larger service is because there simply aren't many that have their shit together.
+The reason that they don’t use a larger service is because there simply aren’t many that are competent.
 Things are even worse in smaller Latin American cities.

 Google “Event Planning in Trujillo, Peru ” (“Organización de Eventos en Trujillo Peru” and see what comes up.
 Tell me that you couldn’t blow away the competition.

 One of the best ways to get an idea for a service-based business is to check expat groups on Facebook.
 If they are looking for something that is hard to find and that you can provide, you can bet they’ll pay you for it.